 Indefinite leave to remain – ILR (settlement) for spouse or partner

-Non-EEA nationals who have lived legally in the UK for a reasonable length of time are allowed to apply for permission to stay permanently.
+Foreign nationals who have been living in the UK legally for at least the last five years may be eligible to apply for permission to stay permanently.
 This permission, if granted, is called ‘indefinite leave to remain’ and is often referred to by its initials – ILR.
-A foreign husband, wife, de facto or civil partner of a British citizen or UK legal permanent resident (right of abode or ILR holder) may be eligible to apply for residence to settle in the UK on an indefinite basis provided all the relevant criteria are met.
+A foreign husband, wife, de facto or civil partner of a British citizen or UK legal permanent resident (right of abode or ILR holder), including EEA nationals with settled or pre-settled status in the UK, may apply for residence to settle in the UK on an indefinite basis, if relevant criteria are met.
 ILR gives the holder permission to stay in the UK without any restrictions.
-However, ILR status can be rescinded and in this respect is very different from naturalisation.
-For example, ILR can be revoked if obtained fraudulently; if the applicant moves away from the UK for more than two years or receives a deportation order in respect of a criminal conviction.
+However, ILR status can be rescinded in some cases and in this respect is very different from naturalisation.
+For example, ILR can be revoked if obtained fraudulently; if the applicant is absent from the UK for more than two consecutive years or receives a deportation order in respect of a criminal conviction.

 ILR qualifying period